This is the time of year for Christmas lists…from the youngest family member to the oldest.

 “He who has not Christmas in his heart will never find it under a tree.”

-During this season. . .we want to share with you seven things better than the new drones, a talking hamster, VR (Virtual Reality Glasses and all sorts of other iToys produced by competing companies.
+During this season. . .we want to share with you seven things better than the new drones, a talking hamster, VR (Virtual Reality Glasses) and all sorts of other gadgets, gizmos and goofy gits produced by competing companies.

-“You’d better think what you’re trying to do to me” is the popular refrain from the classic Aretha Franklin song “Think.”
+“You’d better think what you’re trying to do to me” is the old pop refrain from the classic Aretha Franklin song “Think.”

 We need to think about what we’re doing to and for others. . .but we must also think about what we’re doing to ourselves in the process.

-And, more exciting than all of this is to know what God is thinking about us.
+But more exciting than all of this is knowing what God is thinking about us.

 Jeremiah 29:11in the King James Version says: